isabella232/iotlab-wjax2016/doc/HelloWorld.md

 # IoT-Lab: *Hello, world!*
 Now that everything is set up, it's time for a first test.
-We will let the builtin LED of the NodeMCU board blink.
+We will run our first sketch: the embedded version of the famous "Hello, world!".
+Will let the builtin LED of the NodeMCU board blink.

 <img src="images/NodeMCU_schematicLED.png" alt="NodeMCU">